About grant of probate

-Official confirmation of assets and debts must be given to us before your formal appointment.
-All values must be at the date of death or for stocks and shares, the nearest trading day to the date of death.
+Official confirmation of assets and debts must be provided to allow the net value of the estate to be calculated prior to an appointment being made.
+All values must be at the date of death and for stocks and shares the nearest trading day to the date of death.

 Typical assets may include:

 - money held in bank accounts and the Co-op

 - stocks and shares

 The funeral invoice is a debt included along with other outstanding debts (as at the date of death) for the deceased e.g., doctor’s fees, utility bills and care home fees.
 The cost of a memorial, wake and travel expenses for family attending the funeral are not considered as a debt for stamp duty purposes.